ErikLundin98/finance-utils/README.md

     - Should call python scripts
 - Machine learning algorithms:
     - Developed with python
-    - Eventual deep learning models should be compiled with c++
+    - Eventual deep learning models should be implemented in c++